Vorchip/fartswap/README.md

 ---
 *Last updated: January 8, 2025*

-> "Innovation distinguishes between a leader and a follower." - Steve Jobs
+> "there cannot be a fartcoin without a fartswap" - Shitoshi